 Mexico fielded 2,000 asylum claims in 2014 — and 70,000 in 2019, said Silvia Garduño, a spokesperson for the United Nations High Commissioner for Refugees (UNHCR) in Mexico.
 “The fact that UNHCR has expanded so substantially in Mexico has to do with this.”

 Mexico is woefully unprepared for refugees.
-As of May 13, there were at least of murder, rape, torture, kidnapping and other violent assaults against asylum seekers and migrants forced into Mexico by the Trump administration, according to Human Rights First, a US-based nonprofit group.
+As of May 13, there were at least 1,114 publicly reported cases of murder, rape, torture, kidnapping and other violent assaults against asylum seekers and migrants forced into Mexico by the Trump administration, according to Human Rights First, a US-based nonprofit group.

-Human Rights Watch, which is also monitoring the situation, said that asylum seekers sent to the state of Tamaulipas are “for life-threatening violence including kidnapping, extortion and sexual assault.”
+Human Rights Watch, which is also monitoring the situation, said that asylum seekers sent to the state of Tamaulipas are “routinely targeted for life-threatening violence including kidnapping, extortion and sexual assault.”

 Migrants could be stranded in Mexico for years.
-The backlog in US immigration courts has reached an all-time high: As of June, unsolved cases had been pending on average for.
+The backlog in US immigration courts has reached an all-time high: As of June, unsolved cases had been pending on average for 759 days.

 The pandemic has made the situation more perilous.
 In March, when the Trump administration shut down the Mexican-US border for nonessential purposes, it stopped processing asylum claims under its Migrant Protection Protocols.

-The protocols, a violation of domestic and international law, created what Doctors Without Borders deemed a “even before the Covid-19 pandemic.
+The protocols, considered by critics to be a violation of domestic and international law, created what Doctors Without Borders deemed a “humanitarian crisis” even before the Covid-19 pandemic.
 Since then, public-interest groups and UN agencies have had to help the Mexican government in preventing this crisis from becoming even more critical.
-Mexico now has thefrom Covid-19 in the world, after the US and Brazil.
+Mexico now has the third-highest death toll from Covid-19 in the world, after the US and Brazil.

 “I’m afraid of Covid because when you arrive in Mexico, they give you three months of health insurance — afterward, you are on your own,” Óscar said in a phone interview.